Polyp (medicine): Nasal polyps

 Nasal polyps are polypoidal masses arising mainly from the mucous membranes of the nose and paranasal sinuses.
 They are overgrowths of the mucosa that frequently accompany allergic rhinitis.
-They are freely movable and nontender.
+They can be caused by inflammation and chronic sinusitis.
+Small nasal polyps may cause no symptoms, but larger nasal polyps can cause nasal congestion, headaches or rhinorrhea, along with other symptoms.

 Laryngeal polyps

 Polyps on the vocal folds can take on many different forms, and can sometimes result from vocal abuse, although this is not always the cause.
 They can occur on one or both vocal folds, and appear as swelling, a bump (similar to a nodule), a stalk-like growth, or a blister-like lesion.
 Most polyps are larger than nodules, which are more similar to callouses on the vocal folds.
-Polyps and nodules can exhibit similar symptoms including hoarseness or breathiness, “rough” or “scratchy” voice, harshness in vocal quality, shooting pain from ear to ear, sensation of having “a lump in the back of the throat”, neck pain, decreased pitch range in the voice, and vocal and bodily fatigue.
+Polyps and nodules can exhibit similar symptoms including hoarseness or breathiness, "rough" or "scratchy" voice, harshness in vocal quality, shooting pain from ear to ear, sensation of having "a lump in the back of the throat", neck pain, decreased pitch range in the voice, and vocal and bodily fatigue.